tamuratak/vscode_architecture/vscode_remote.md

     Extension -- (Varies) --- Debugger
 ```

-## Links
+## Overview

+The role of the VS Code Remote extension is to establish a connection with the remote machine using SSH, download the VS Code Server on the remote, start the server, and establish port forwarding from the local machine.
+You may refer to an alternative implementation that is open-source:

 - https://github.com/jeanp413/open-remote-ssh/tree/master

-The role of the VS Code Remote extension is to establish a connection with the remote machine using SSH, download the VS Code Server on the remote, start the server, and establish port forwarding from the local machine.

 A connection from the renderer process to each process on the remote machine is established via SSH port forwarding and VS Code Server.